プラットフォーム: All Platforms バージョン: 6.4, 6.3

 CVE-2025-24814

-The COMSOL software only uses the vulnerable extraction module when indexing its own help and documentation files, not arbitrary user-supplied documents, and it is thus not exposed to untrusted inputs.
-Also, the COMSOL software does not index PDF documents, and Model Manager server does not index document files at all.
+Since version 6.3 update 3 and 6.4 update 2, the COMSOL software no longer includes the affected Apache Tika module.
+(In versions before that the COMSOL software only used the vulnerable extraction module when indexing its own help and documentation files, not arbitrary user-supplied documents, and it was thus not exposed to untrusted inputs.
+Also, the COMSOL software did not index PDF documents, and Model Manager server did not index document files at all.)

 Apache Solr also includes Apache SolrJ, a client library to use the Solr API.
 Vulnerabilities for Apache SolrJ are tracked separately from Apache Solr.